 The story of a kingdom whose birth was divinely orchestrated by the unseen hand of fate.

-And not willing to wait for his time as an Oba to come before doing away with those which he considered as wrong, he paraded gangs of fellow hot heads and began a frequent terrorization of the chiefs and their supporters.
+And not willing to wait for his time as an Oba to come before doing away with that which he considered as wrong, he paraded gangs of fellow hot heads and began a frequent terrorization on the chiefs and their supporters.

-And without further hesitation, Oba Olua ordered an ‘ark of iroko wood’ to be hastily constructed.
-An ark big enough to convey not only the prince but also the eldest sons of the seventy chiefs of Bini.
+Without further hesitation, Oba Olua ordered an "ark of iroko wood" to be hastily constructed: An ark big enough to convey not only the prince but also the eldest sons of the seventy chiefs of Bini.

 The king has spoken, and from the council, no objection was made.

 So, it happened that when the appointed day came, except for the Oba, the chief priest, and the palace attendant who birthed the escape plan, every other person including the chiefs didn't know that Prince Iginuwa and his entourage- their sons- were embarking on a voyage they would never return.